ONS-Innovation/github-repository-archive-tool/README.md

     - ~~Add table searching~~
     - ~~Add table sorting~~
     - Make table scrollable (unsure if needed?)
     - Might put all the file reading in a separate py file - repeating code in a few places?
-- Email Notification to Repo Owner
+- Email Notification to Repo Owner at time of storage
 - ~~Some way to prevent archive if needed (checkbox/button in display)~~
-- Archive Repo 30 days from notif (will trigger on button press)
+- Archive Repo 30 days from being stored (In Progress)